Table Of Content

 Topaz Video AI remains one of the most advanced and popular choices for professional AI video upscaling, especially with its range of models and customization options.
 However, new alternatives like UniFab Video Upscaler AI now offer comparable quality, greater speed, and more budget-friendly lifetime licensing, making the definition of “best AI video upscaler” more dependent on your workflow and cost preferences.

 To upscale a video in Topaz, simply install Topaz Video AI, import your footage, choose the appropriate enhancement model (such as Proteus for general video, Gaia for animation, or Starlight for degraded clips), set your desired output resolution (like 4K), and click to process.
 The software will use its Topaz AI upscale engine to automatically improve the video.
-For step-by-step guides and visual comparisons, see our model matchup section above.
+For step-by-step guides, see this article: how to use Topaz Video AI.
+For visual comparisons, see our model matchup section above.